-Everyone has a version of Chinese Sundaes.
-Many of you might call them Hawaiian Haystacks.
-This dish is fun to fix and serve.
-I love all the combinations of the different flavors, especially the crunchy noodles and pineapple!
+My daughter-in-law Shana loves this dish—as do the rest of us.
+Jared requests it.
+It’s fun to fix and to serve.
+I love all the combinations of the different flavors, especially the crunchy noodles with all the toppings.

 - 1/4 teaspoon salt

-- 1 pound grilled boneless (skinless chicken breast (about 3 cups chopped cooked chicken))
+- 1 pound grilled or broiled boneless, skinless chicken breasts, or 3 cups chopped cooked chicken

 - 1/2 cup slivered or chopped raw almonds